ngx-builders/netlify-builder/README.md

 ## Builder

-You can find the Architect builder in the `command-builder` directory.
+You can find the Architect builder in the `src` directory.

 ## Sample application